Other Sunday and Holy Day Readings

 be who I will be" contextually fits the passages in Exodus 3:13-15a:

-"I am who am."
-Then he added, "This is what you shall tell the Israelites: I AM
+replied, "I am who am."
+Then he added, "This is what you shall tell the

-to the Apostle John in the last Bible book, the Book of Revelation: John, to
+Himself to the Apostle John in the last Bible book, the Book of Revelation: John,

 and who is to come (Rev 1:4), and it agrees with the Greek Septuagint

-Jesus used the words "I AM" in the Gospel of St. John twenty-six times.
+Jesus used "I AM" in the Gospel of St. John twenty-six times.
 He also identified Himself in St. John's Gospel using seven "I AM" statements with a predicate nominative and four "I AM" statements without a predicate nominative.
-In any event, Moses must have recognized the name YHWH because he did not object that the patriarchs knew their God by a different name, and he appeared to be satisfied with God's answer.
+In any event, Moses must have recognized the name YHWH because he did not object to the patriarchs knowing their God by a different name and appeared satisfied with God's answer.

 The Response is: "The Lord is kind and merciful."